 Is vulnerability assessment part of a penetration test?

 Yes.
 Vulnerability assessment identifies known security vulnerabilities in the systems.
 A penetration test is an extension of vulnerability assessment where known vulnerabilities are exploited in a controller manner to demonstrate the degree to which a threat actor can gain unauthorised access to data.

 Is penetration testing part of vulnerability management?

-Yes, vulnerability management program includes identification and remediation of security vulnerabilities affecting an environment.
+Yes, a vulnerability management program includes the identification and remediation of known vulnerabilities affecting an environment.
 Penetration testing within a vulnerability management program is conducted to validate that security issues have been addressed and the environment is safe from any known threats.

-Regulatory requirements and security standards mandate the importance of conducting regular vulnerability scanning and penetration testing.
+Regulatory requirements and data security standards mandate the importance of conducting regular vulnerability scanning and penetration testing.

 CIS control 3 includes critical control ‘Continuous vulnerability management’ to identify, remediate and minimise the window of opportunity for attackers.
 PCI DSS penetration tests are often performed once a year to help